 In a client's California divorce, a trust fund beneficiary's attorney argued that, for purposes of calculating child support, the beneficiary's income available for support should only include his net disposable income and not the tens of millions of dollars held in trust for his … [Read more...]

-Are gifts or inheritance separate property in California?
+Are gifts and inheritance separate property under California community property law?

-You received a significant gift or inheritance while married and living in California post-1975.
-Now you want to know, is the gift or inheritance separate property under California law?
-Property acquired during marriage by gift, will, or inheritance is separate property. … [Read more...]
+You received gifts and inheritance during the marriage while you were domiciled in California (post-1975).
+Now you want to know, are the gifts or inheritance separate property under California Community Property law?
+Property acquired during marriage by gift, will, or … [Read more...]

 What are physical and legal custody in California?